osenco/co-op/README.md

 ## Pre-requisites
 ### Create an application
-Login into your account at https://developer.co-opbank.co.ke:9443/store/
+create or login to your account at https://developer.co-opbank.co.ke:9443/store/

 On the left panel, you can see a list of menus.
 Click on Applications to access the list of available applications in which case you can choose to use the default ones or create your own.

 ### Subscribe to API(s)
-* Once you are logged in, you will be presented to the following page:
-* Select the application from the drop down list.
-Application is a way of grouping related APIs.
-* You can equally create your own application using steps described earlier.
+* Select the application or create your own application using steps described earlier.
 * Click “Subscribe”.
 A pop up message appears as shown:

 ### Generate Keys
 * Click on “Applications” on the left panel.
 * Choose the application for which you want to generate keys
 * Choose the appropriate environment from the tabs(production or sandbox ).
-In this manual, we have chosen Sandbox.
 * Specify Callback URL and then click “Generate keys”.
 Leave other fields have default values;

 ## Installation